OpenConceptLab/ocl-docs/docs/source/oclapi/apireference/concepts.md

 ## Edit concept
-* Edit a concept - note that this creates a new version of the concept
+* Edit a concept - Creates a new version of a concept in the HEAD of a repository
 ```
 POST /orgs/:org/sources/:source/concepts/:concept/
 POST /users/:user/sources/:source/concepts/:concept/